About the course

 How to apply

-You are encouraged to research the profiles of academics with whom you might wish to study.
+You are encouraged to research the profiles of academics with whom you might wish to study on the DTP website.

 You are not required to include the name of a potential supervisor on your application, as you are not applying to a project but to a stream.
 However, it can be highly beneficial to have contacted one or more supervisors to discuss your interests before you submit your application.